Bylaws of The NetBSD Foundation

 The compensation, if any, of all officers of the Foundation and of all members of each existing Project Management Committee shall be fixed by the Board of Directors and may be changed from time to time by a majority vote of the Board of Directors.
 The fact that an Officer is also a Director shall not preclude such person from receiving compensation as either a Director or Officer, nor shall it affect the validity of any resolution by the Board of Directors fixing such compensation.
 The President shall have authority to fix the salaries, if any, of all employees of the Foundation, other than Officers elected or appointed by the Board of Directors and members of Project Management Committees.

-Once the NomCom is selected, it shall publish to the Members of the Foundation via e-mail (1) the number of Board of Directors seats to be filled, and (2) an e-mail address to which nominations may be sent.
+Once the Vote Administrator is selected, it shall publish to the Members of the Foundation via e-mail (1) the number of Board of Directors seats to be filled, and (2) an e-mail address to which nominations may be sent.
 The number of the Board of Director seats to be filled is specified by the sitting Board in accordance with the Bylaws.
 Nominations shall be accepted for thirty days.
-Incumbents must notify the nominating committee if they do not wish to be nominated, and any other nominees may freely decline the nomination.
-No member of NomCom is eligible for election to the Board of Directors; this includes members who resign from NomCom within three months of the selection of candidates.
+Incumbents must notify the Vote Administrator if they do not wish to be nominated, and any other nominees may freely decline the nomination.
+The Vote Administrator and the Election Validator are not eligible for election to the Board of Directors.

-The entirety of this process, from solicitation of volunteers for the NomCom to the submission of candidates to the membership, is expected to take less than three months.
+The entirety of this process is expected to take less than three months.

 The Foundation shall keep at its registered office or principal place of business, or at the office of its transfer agent or registrar, a record of the name, address, telephone number, facsimile number and electronic mail address of each Member, together with the status of that Member and the date of any withdrawal or termination of such Member's membership, or any conversion of such Member's membership to Emeritus status.